talyssonoc/node-api-boilerplate/README.md

 ## Docker wrapper

-This project includes a [docker wrapper](https://github.com/brunohcastro/node-base) for development.
+In case you want to use Docker to run it, this project includes a [docker wrapper](https://github.com/brunohcastro/node-base) for development.
 Any command can be executed by calling the scripts under the `dbin/` folder.

 ```sh
 $ dbin/yarn dev